Skip to main content

 Frequently Asked Questions

-Azure Striker Gunvolt Trilogy Enhanced is a action adventure game.
+Azure Striker Gunvolt Trilogy Enhanced is a platformer game with fantasy, anime and science fiction themes.

 Azure Striker Gunvolt Trilogy Enhanced is available on Nintendo Switch, PC, PlayStation 5, Steam Deck and others.